Hindustan Unilever reports 13 pc rise in Q4 consolidated net at Rs 2,190 cr | Business

 ''Our in-quarter performance was strong on both the top-line and bottom-line.
 Despite challenging times, in FY'21 our business ecosystem has withstood the disruption and demonstrated agility and resilience across the value chain,'' HUL Chairman and Managing Director Sanjiv Mehta said.

+Mehta said HUL would continue with its planned investments as it is bullish on India in the long term.

+''We have (after what happened last year) built in resilience within our system, so that if there is fluctuation in demand we can cope with it.
+Also, there is an organic expansion with the growth that we see.
+That investment is going to go in as scheduled.
+We have no plans to pull it back,'' he said.

-He further said, ''we have delivered on our multi-stakeholder business model.
-Our purpose-led brands and capabilities were further strengthened during the year and this positions us well to serve our consumers during this turbulent period.''
+Stating that the company has delivered on its multi-stakeholder business model, he said, ''our purpose-led brands and capabilities were further strengthened during the year and this positions us well to serve our consumers during this turbulent period.''
 The company's focus firmly remains behind delivering volume-led competitive growth, Mehta added.

 ''The recent surge in COVID cases is of serious concern and ensuring safety and wellbeing of people remains our top priority,'' he said adding HUL would continue to work closely with governments, health authorities and its partners to support the needs of the society and the nation to overcome this adversity.